doctypedev/sintesi/docs/community/contributing.md

+---
+title: Contributing
+description: Guidelines for contributing to the Sintesi project.
+icon: 🤝
+order: 40
+---

 # Contributing to sintesi-monorepo-root

 Thank you for your interest in contributing to the **sintesi-monorepo-root** project!
 We welcome contributions from the community and appreciate your efforts in helping us improve the project.
 This document outlines the guidelines for contributing, including code standards and the pull request process.